-Subsequent to this meeting, a local NGO Society for the Advancement of Village Economy (SAVE) decided to take the information to villages in the periphery of GHNP, with assistance from Navrachna.
-The NGO was mainly concerned with informal education and vocational training programs.
-Its leader, Iqbal Singh, became interested in, and involved with the GHNP issue because of demands from villagers for information on the ecodevelopment project.
-When it became clear that the Park authorities were actively hiding the implications of the Wildlife (Protection) Act from the people dependent on the Park, SAVE trained its workers to organize villagers.
-It began disseminating information regarding the ecodevelopment project, as well as the Wildlife Protection Act.
-SAVE activists then walked through the villages on the Park periphery in January 1995, holding meetings and informing people about the implications of the Park for their livelihoods.
-In a popular expression of dissent, protests erupted around the National Park in the spring of 1995.
+Subsequent to this meeting, a local NGO, Society for the Advancement of Village Economy (SAVE), decided to take the information to villages in the periphery of GHNP, with assistance from Navrachna.
+The NGO was mainly concerned with informal education and vocational training programmes.
+Its leader, Iqbal Singh, became involved with the GHNP issue because of demands from villagers for information on the Ecodevelopment Project.
+When it became clear that the park authorities were actively hiding the implications of the WLPA from the people dependent on the park, SAVE trained its workers to organise villagers.
+It began disseminating information regarding the Ecodevelopment Project, as well as the WLPA.
+SAVE activists then walked through the villages on the park periphery in January 1995, holding meetings and informing people about the implications of the park for their livelihoods.
+In a popular expression of dissent, protests erupted around the national park in the spring of 1995.
 In early March, villagers blocked the road connecting the park to the district headquarters to prevent a bus carrying some villagers and forest personnel to an 'exposure visit' to another district, demanding information about how the project money was being spent and how the villagers were selected for the exposure visit.
-In a public meeting to disseminate project information held in the Neuli village on the edge of the park, the GHNP Director was manhandled and roughed up by local women, who demanded the truth.
-The truth, the Director insisted, was that the Park would not abrogate the rights of local people and the ecodevelopment project was the best thing to have happened to the region.
-Over the course of the first six months of 1995, the protests became more coordinated and organized across the three main valleys of the park-Jiwa, Saini, and Tirthan-even as the trickle of official information continued to be scarce.
-The SAVE and Navrachna activists provided community leaders with information, infrastructure support for coordination, and access to park authorities.
+In a public meeting to disseminate project information held in the Neuli village on the edge of the park, the GHNP director was manhandled and roughed up by local women, who demanded the truth.
+The truth, the director insisted, was that the park would not abrogate the rights of local people and the Ecodevelopment Project was the best thing to have happened to the region.
+Over the course of the first 6 months of 1995, the protests became more coordinated and organised across the three main valleys of the park-Jiwa, Sainj and Tirthan-even as the trickle of official information continued to be scarce.
+SAVE and Navrachna activists provided community leaders with information, infrastructure support for coordination and access to park authorities.